Web Analytics

 }

-Let’s look at the following example:
+Let’s look at how an insertion works with the following visual example:

-• We want to insert "B".
-The base slot for "B" is 3.
+1. We want to insert "B".
+Its base slot is 3.

 protected V put(K key, V value, int hash) {

-if (null==key) {
+if (null == key) {

 throw new IllegalArgumentException("Map doesn't support null keys");